testcontainers/testcontainers-go/docs/contributing_docs.md

 In addition we use a [custom plugin](https://github.com/rnorth/mkdocs-codeinclude-plugin) for inclusion of code snippets.

 We publish our documentation using Netlify.

 ## Previewing rendered content

-### Using Docker locally

-The root of the project contains a `docker-compose.yml` file.
-Simply run `docker-compose up` and then access the docs at [http://localhost:8000](http://localhost:8000).

 ### Using Python locally